 Backcountry Research’s Mutherload is essentially a heavy-duty velcro strap, with integrated bungees.
 This means that the elastic attaches your tube and whatever else to the strap itself and the strap holds onto the bike, no more fiddling with rubber bands or awkward one-handed cinching.
 The Mutherload is best used inside the front triangle and can grab onto a frame with tube circumferences ranging from one to nine inches.

-Made in Bozeman, Montana, the Mutherload will hang onto a tube, a couple of CO2 canisters or a mini pump, tire levers and a multi-tool.
+Made in Bozeman, Montana, the Mutherload will hang onto a tube, a couple of CO2 canisters or a mini pump, tire levers, and a multi-tool.
 Even better, the UV and rot-resistant webbing come in over 50 colors and patterns to match any frame.

 The Speedsleev is not your traditional saddle bag; instead, it's a velcro compression strap with slots for all your essentials.
-It’s actually made up of three velcro straps, with the innermost used to create a pocket for a tube, the middle strap complete with sleeves for tire levers, CO2 canisters and the like and the third to secure the whole thing to your saddle rails.
+It’s actually made up of three velcro straps, with the innermost used to create a pocket for a tube, the middle strap complete with sleeves for tire levers, CO2 canisters, and the like and the third to secure the whole thing to your saddle rails.

 It all lays out flat for easy access to everything and comes with a rain cover, to keep your spare tube grit-free.
 Because it attaches only to the saddle rails, it plays nicely with dropper posts.

 Along the same lines as the Backcountry Research strap, a Voile strap can be used under your saddle or inside the front triangle.
 How much stuff it can hold is only determined by the length you use.
 Made from UV-resistance tested rubber these things are tough, and neither the strap nor the glass-filled nylon buckle scratch carbon or paintwork.
-They come in lengths from six to 32-inches, two widths and enough colors to match any bike.
+They come in lengths from six to 32-inches, two widths, and enough colors to match any bike.

-How much stuff are you going to need on a ride?
+Saddle bags are great for stashing everything from a few little essentials to a jacket and other larger items.
+The question is, how much stuff are you going to need on a ride?
 Are you headed out for a few hours, or a week riding the entire Colorado Trail?

-At the very least you’re going to want to carry a 29er tube, CO2 canisters and an inflator, a small multi-tool and some tire levers which makes for a bit of a Tetris-like packing exercise.
+At the very least you’re going to want to carry a 29er tube, CO2 canisters and an inflator, a small multi-tool, and some tire levers which makes for a bit of a Tetris-like packing exercise.
 Why a 29er tube you ask?
 Because they can be made to fit any wheel and tire size except for fat bikes.